On July 16, 2018, BondSavvy founder Steve Shaw will participate in a panel discussion of the US Securities and Exchange Commission's

 Graphic 1: Number and Percentage of Daily Corporate Bond Trades by Trade Size – Q1 2018

 While the retail corporate bond market is robust and efficient, few retail investors are taking advantage of it.
 As shown in the below AAII (American Association of Individual Investors) June 2018 Asset Allocation survey, US investors currently allocate nearly 4x greater amounts to bond funds than to individual bonds.
+What's more striking is the nearly 10x greater allocation to individual stocks vs. bonds, in spite of individual bonds having a higher level of principal and income security.

 With smaller amounts to invest, retail corporate bond investors often have greater investment choice since they aren’t limited to investing in the largest-sized bond issuances, as some larger funds may be.
 In addition, since investors in individual corporate bonds know the issuing company prior to investing, they can review quarterly and annual SEC filings for that issuer to assess the company’s financial situation and the bond investment’s risk-reward opportunity.
 Since many bond funds and ETFs regularly turn over their inventory – sometimes as often as 300% in a year (2) – it is difficult for investors in such funds to have a similar level of investment transparency as an investor in an individual corporate bond.